2017 Wild Mushroom Courses

 This will be our third year offering wild mushroom courses.
 These courses provide a way for individuals, chefs, restaurant owners, and others to get the training necessary to correctly identify the most common species of edible mushrooms in the State of Indiana.
 Residents of Indiana did not have a way to comply with the state law requiring all mushrooms that are sold to be "individually inspected by a mushroom identification expert."
 We have worked with the Indiana State Department of Health and Purdue Extension in order to get the ability to offer certifications that will be accepted by the State of Indiana.
 For a typical course, only about half of the participants have an interest in selling mushrooms.
 The other half take the course purely for educational purposes.

-2017 courses will be held in Indianapolis, Indiana.
 The wild mushroom course is typically 5-6 hours long.

 Registration for the morel course includes a 2017 membership for the Hoosier Mushroom Society.